The Rectory | Dining Out | Bury St Edmunds | Suffolk

 1921 https://nineteen-twentyone.co.uk specialising in multi course tasting menus.
 It’s a lovely environment perfect for a celebratory meal.

 The Lark https://larkrestaurant.co.uk Bury’s newest upmarket restaurant.
 Dine here before it becomes famous.
-Serving very fashionable ‘small plates’ It’s tiny, food focussed and is destined for great things
+Serving very fashionable ‘small plates’ It’s tiny, food focused and is destined for great things

 Moving down into the mid market in Bury: